 Does the normal cornea have blood vessels?
 There are no blood vessels in the cornea; the regular parallel arrangement of the collagen and the paucity of cells render the cornea translucent and allow it to transmit light.

-Why is the cornea clear?
-The cornea is composed of collagen.
-Collagen in the body is usually opaque.
 Because the corneal fibrils form a sort of 3 dimensional array of diffraction gratings lamellae, scattered light is eliminated by destructive interference.
 The fibrils however must be separated from each other by less than ½ of a wavelength of light to remain transparent.
 Hence the irregularity of Bowman’s layer can be compensated by this arrangement.
 Corneal edema renders the cornea cloudy because the fibrils become more separated.

 Descemet’s membrane (#4 in Figure) which closely resembles the lens capsule, is a true PAS-positive membrane.
 Produced by the endothelium, the membrane is thin in infancy, increases in thickness to ~ 5 μ in childhood, and then to ~ 8 to 10 μ adulthood.